-For your next party, you need a Bruschetta Bar.
-I mentioned to Aubrey that I was going to be doing a Bruschetta post, and she was bummed because one of our friends, Sarah, has this great Bruschetta recipe that she’s been wanting to post.
-I thought why don’t we lay out several different options, and let the people make the choice!
-And might I add, it’s a heckofa lot less work than to make all of those little bruschettas yourself!
+For your next party, you need this easy Bruschetta Bar.
+I mentioned to Aubrey that I was going to be doing a Bruschetta post, and she was bummed because one of our friends, Sarah, has this great Bruschetta recipe that she's been wanting to post.
+I thought why don't we lay out several different options, and let the people make the choice!
+And might I add, it's a heckofa lot less work than to make all of those little bruschettas yourself!

 I went with the standard you usually see in restaurants: tomatoes, basil, olive oil, and balsamic vinegar.
 And some sauteed garlic (not pictured.
 Sorry, Mom).

 Chiffa-what?
 I also want to show you a nifty trick for chopping basil, where you end up with those cute little rolls of basil strips: roll a bunch of basil up length-wise like a cinnamon roll.
 Slice it, and you end up with perfect little strips.
 I used about half of one of those large 4 oz. packages at Trader Joe's (I swear Trader Joe's should be paying us).

 Now, before you stone me, I know that traditional bruschetta uses olive oil to toast the bread.
 But my friends, I love butter.
 So I used butter.
 Please don't hate me.
 As for your bread, you can pick whateva you like (french, a simple baguette, wheat if you're healthy like that), but I love me some sourdough.